fatguytyson/MenuBundle/README.md

 New Features in development (dev-master) Add Dynamic Menus through event listener I hope this handles your needs for a simple yet robust menu rendering solution.
 Please feel free to submit issues so it can be improved.

+This is an attempt to move to Symfony4.